-But regretting a vehicle purchased during the holidays can be just about the worst-case scenario.
+But regretting a holiday car purchase can be just about the worst-case scenario.
 Especially when regifting is not really an option.

 That’s particularly true on big shopping days such as Christmas Eve, New Year’s Eve, when “consumers can get caught up in the excitement of a good deal, sometimes at the expense of their needs, wants and budget,” wrote Brian Moody of AutoTrader, a car-research web site and marketplace.

 Right now may be the best time of year to shop for a used car

 “Buyer’s remorse, especially for high-ticket items, happens all the time.
 And it makes everyone involved unhappy,” wrote Kimberly Palmer in an article in U.S. News Money.

 Besides taking your time and doing your research beforehand, AutoTrader suggests that shoppers:

 - Decide on a price limit before heading out to the dealership.
 The price limit should be part of a budget that ensures a car purchase doesn’t jeopardize your overall financial well-being.

 - Set realistic expectations on whether to shop for a new or used car – are you sure you can afford that new model or is a used vehicle a more sensible purchase?